-The Learning Support Department is made up of 16 Teaching Assistants, an Inclusion Co-ordinator, an Assistant Special Educational Needs Coordinator and a Head of Learning Support (SENCo).
-The role of the Learning Support Department is to aid the learning and progress of students with special educational needs, and to help to remove any barriers to learning that they might experience.
-At Tring School we currently have 19 students with a Statement of Educational Needs or an Education, Health and Care Plan.
+The Learning Support Department is made up of 15 Teaching Assistants, an Assistant Special Educational Needs Coordinator and a Head of Learning Support (SENCo).
+The role of the Learning Support Department is to aid the learning and progress of students with special educational needs, and to help remove any barriers to learning that they might experience.
+At Tring School we currently have 15 students with an Education, Health and Care Plan.

 What do we do?

 Where a student has an identified need support is put into place.
 The support comes in the form of one or more of the following ways:

 - Key Worker

 - Access to support from a Teaching Assistant in lessons

 - Quiet areas for vulnerable students (Inclusion Room)